-- Short Courses (SC): Short Courses are workshop-type sessions that provide participants with the opportunity to learn about a new subject or further their knowledge in a particular area.
+- Short Courses (SC): workshop-type sessions that provide participants with the opportunity to learn about a new subject or further their knowledge in a particular area.
 These run for one or two time blocks.
-Some courses require contact with the convenors in advance, whereas others can be attended without prior notice. - Townhall Meetings (TM): Townhall Meetings are meetings open for all participants in the conference that take place from 19:00 to 20:00, typically on Monday, Tuesday and Thursday of the General Assembly.
-During these meetings new initiatives or decisions are announced to a larger audience following an open discussion on the matter. - Splinter Meetings (SM): Splinter Meetings are side meetings (either public or by invitation only) that can be organised by participants during the course of the conference.
+Some courses require contact with the convenors in advance, whereas others can be attended without prior notice. - Townhall Meetings (TM): meetings open to all participants in the conference that take place from 19:00 to 20:00, typically on Monday, Tuesday and Thursday of the General Assembly.
+During these meetings new initiatives or decisions are announced to a larger audience following an open discussion on the matter. - Splinter Meetings (SM): side meetings (either public or by invitation only) that can be organised by participants during the course of the conference.
 The EGU reserves a number of extra rooms free of charge for Splinter Meeting organisers.